Role of the Executive Director

-The Director of Human Rights is responsible for the administration of the complaints process and the office of the Commission.
-The Director also acts as Secretary of the Commission.
-The Director of Human Rights is appointed by the Legislative Assembly for a period of four years.
+The Executive Director of Human Rights is responsible for the administration of the complaints process and the office of the Commission.
+The Executive Director also acts as Secretary of the Commission.
+The Executive Director of Human Rights is appointed by the Legislative Assembly for a period of four years.

-The current Director of Human Rights is Nicole MacNeil.
+The current Executive Director of Human Rights is Nicole MacNeil.

 Nicole MacNeil was appointed as the Executive Director of the NWT Human Rights Commission in November 2020.
 Ms. MacNeil brings years of experience from her time as a private practice labour and employment lawyer, and from within the Government of the Northwest Territories’ Labour Relations Division.
 Her career has led her through advising on harassment and accommodation policies, participating in human rights mediations, and overseeing workplace harassment investigations.